Liverpool slump continues, Palace move fourth

 Forest went ahead after 33 minutes when defender Murillo fired powerfully past fit-again Liverpool keeper Alisson.

-Forest had a second goal for Igor Jesus harshly ruled out for handball, but struck again 47 seconds after the break when former Liverpool defender Neco Williams set up Nicola Savona.
+Forest struck again 47 seconds after the break when former Liverpool defender Neco Williams set up Nicola Savona.

 When Gibbs-White scored Forest's third 12 minutes from time it sparked an exodus of disgruntled Liverpool fans.

-To underline the malaise at Liverpool, 125 million-pound record signing Alexander Isak was given a start but hauled off after 67 ineffective minutes.
+To underline the malaise at Liverpool, 125 million-pound record signing Alexander Isak started but hauled off after 67 ineffective minutes.

 ANOTHER BIG DISAPPOINTMENT, SAYS SLOT